karlwills/til/README.md

 > Today I learned

-A collection of write-ups on small things that I learn on a day-to-day basis.
+A collection of write-ups on small things that I've learned while working on a day-to-day basis.

 ### Categories